EchoEvelyn/LangGraph_Resume_Copilot/README.md

 pytest tests/ -v
 ```

-No API key required — all LLM calls are mocked.
+No API key is required for tests because all LLM calls are mocked.

 ### 5. Run benchmark